etingof/snmpsim/README.txt

   op - either of 'get', 'set' or 'any' values to indicate SNMP operation that
        would trigger notification.
 Here 'get' also enables GETNEXT and GETBULK operations.
-Default is 'set'. version - SNMP version to use (1,2c,3). ntftype - indicates notification type.
+Default is 'set'. vlist - a list of duplets (comparation:constant) to use as event triggering criteria to be compared against SET values.
+The following comparations are supported: 'eq', 'lt', 'gt'. version - SNMP version to use (1,2c,3). ntftype - indicates notification type.
 Either 'trap' or 'inform'. community - SNMP community name.
 For v1, v2c only.
 Default is 'public'.